KyungjinJPark/kirbosts/README.md

   - This cookie will be passed to the server with every user request
   - Express gets redis obj for that key and passes it to the Apollo middleware
   - Apollo passes it to the handlers in the context's `req.session`
-- remember to run `watch` AND `dev`.
+- Temember to run `watch` AND `dev`.
 I forgot and spent more time than I'd like to admit trying to debug some seemingly CORS issue.
+- To provide the webclient code with the types from the tgql schema, use graphql-codegen
+  - Workflow:
+    - Add GQL operation to src/graphql/**/\*.graphql
+    - `npm run gen`
+    - Use the generated hook to call the mutation